 How to make this recipe

-Step 1: Break up the rice with a fork.
+Step 1: Break up the rice with a fork to separate the grains.
 If you're using freshly cooked rice, spread it to cool for a few minutes.

 Step 3: Sauté until it becomes fragrant and turns golden brown, about a minute.
 Be careful not to burn the garlic.